-Section 3.8 of the Ontario Building Code (OBC), while not focused explicitly on children and older adults, does cover Barrier Free Design standards and expectations and applies to new construction and extensive renovations on buildings older than 5 years.
+Section 3.8 of the Ontario Building Code (OBC), while not focused explicitly on children and older adults, does cover Barrier Free Desian standards and expectations and applies to new construction and extensive renovations on buildings older than 5 years.

-Areas of interest: Minimum accessibility standards for people with disabilities for renovated and newly constructed buildings.
-What's missing: Input on unit sizes so that it is suitable for families with children in vertical communities and lifetime home standards to support aging in place.
+Minimum accessibility standards for people with disabilities for renovated and newly constructed buildings.

+Input on unit sizes so that it is suitable for families with children in vertical communities and lifetime home standards to support aging in place.
 In addition, the Building Code also does not apply to existing buildings where no work is planned and most accessibility requirements do not affect houses.

 ONTARIANS WITH DISABILITIES ACT, 2001, S.O.
-2001, C. 32
+2001.
+C. 32